 According to the latest monitoring counts in the autumn of 2017, the number of Eurasian beavers in Finland is 3,300–4,500 and that of North American beavers is 10,300–19,100 individuals.
 The North American beaver is a non-native species and has been classified as an invasive species in Finland’s National Strategy on Invasive Alien Species.

-The European beaver, which was once the native beaver species in Finland, was hunted to extinction in the latter half of 1800s.
-To restore the beaver to Finland, both the European beaver and the North American beaver were introduced in Finland in the 1930s.
+The Eurasian beaver, which was once the native beaver species in Finland, was hunted to extinction in the latter half of the 19th century.
+To restore the beaver to Finland, both the Eurasian beaver and the North American beaver were introduced in Finland in the 1930s.
 The North American beaver population increased much faster than that of the Eurasian beaver which survived and increased slowly only in the province of Satakunta.

-Later, it became evident that these two very similar species compete for the best habitats and cannot, therefore, coexist in the same area for any length of time.
-The North American beaver may displace the European beaver if their territories overlap.
-To safeguard the existence of the European beaver, immediate steps should be taken to halt the spread of the North American beaver westward.
+It is probable that these two very similar species compete for the best habitats and cannot, therefore, coexist in the same area for any length of time.
+In the worst case, the North American beaver may displace the native Eurasian beaver if their territories overlap.
+To safeguard the existence of the Eurasian beaver, immediate steps should be taken to halt the spread of the North American beaver westward.

 Photo on top of the page: Petri Timonen / Luke